openwalletGH/openwallet-android/README.md

 ## Version history

+New in version 1.5.2
+- Added exchange rates for various national currencies
+- Blackcoin support
+- Implemented multiple coin selection on creation or restoring wallet
+- Improved automatic connectivity management with faster reconnects and detection of network change.
+Added feature to disconnect when the app is in background and idle for 30 minutes.
+- Fix issue when restoring a wallet the previous wallet could reappear
+- General usability and bug fixes

+New in version 1.5.1
+- Added beta support for Blackcoin

 New in version 1.5.0
 - The supported coins are now Bitcoin, Litecoin, Dogecoin, Peercoin, Darkcoin, Reddcoin, NuBits and NuShares.
 All will work without changing your seed!
 - Cleaner interface and bug fixes.